-Some non-Perl implementations of the Age property may change its meaning to be the same as the Perl Present_In property; just be aware of that.
+Some non-Perl implementations of the Age property may change its meaning to be the same as the Perl Present\In property; just be aware of that.

 Another confusion with both these properties is that the definition is not that the code point has been assigned, but that the meaning of the code point has been determined.
-This is because 66 code points will always be unassigned, and, so the Age for them is the Unicode version the decision to make them so was made in.
-For example, U+FDD0 is to be permanently unassigned to a character, and the decision to do that was made in version 3.1, so $p{Age=3.1}$ matches this character and $p{Present In: 3.1}$ and up matches as well.
+This is because 66 code points will always be unassigned, and so the Age for them is the Unicode version in which the decision to make them so was made.
+For example, U+FDD0 is to be permanently unassigned to a character, and the decision to do that was made in version 3.1, so $p{Age=3.1}$ matches this character, as also does $p{Present_In: 3.1}$ and up.